hhhhour/wesnoth-communications/content/most-downloaded-campaign-addons/2022-09/index.md

 In this RPG campaign you recruit a small squad, move them around a large battlefield, and choose when to initiate a battle.
 Over time, your fame will grow along with your ability to recruit and feed your fighters.
 As the title suggests, [A Group in a War](https://r.wesnoth.org/t41451) brings a light touch to its story.
 But that gives the player a lot of freedom to choose how to fight this war.

-## How to install and play the most populuar campaign add-ons
+## How to install and play the most popular campaign add-ons

 Follow these steps to install a campaign add-on and play it.